-The block is composed of a header which includes metadata, accompanied by a lengthy record of transactions that advance its size.
+The block is composed of a header that includes metadata, accompanied by a lengthy record of transactions that advance its size.
 The block header is 80 bytes and the common transaction is at least 400 bytes.
 The common block includes more than 1900 transactions.
 A complete block, with all transactions, is almost 10,000 times greater than the block header.

 What is the Block Header?

 The block header is made up of metadata (Data about data).

 - The first part: There is a citation to a former block hash, which joins this block to the earlier block in the blockchain.

 - The second part: In this, metadata such as timestamp, and nonce correlate to the mining race.

 - The third part: In this metadata is the Merkle tree root.
 This tree root is a data structure that is utilized to efficiently compile all the transactions in the block.

 There are two ways the blocks can be identified.
 These are cryptographic hash and block height.